Timeline in Bill Cosby's sexual assault case

-Bill Cosby was convicted on Thursday of drugging and molesting a woman in 2004 at his home near Philadelphia.
-The 80-year-old comedian could spend the rest of his life in prison after he was convicted of assaulting former Temple University women's basketball official Andrea Constand.
+Bill Cosby was convicted Thursday of drugging and molesting a woman in 2004 at his home near Philadelphia.
+The 80-year-old comedian could spend the rest of his life in prison for assaulting former Temple University women's basketball official Andrea Constand.

 Key events in the case: